rossreed/S32CSV/README.md

 * OSX or Linux
 * [AWS CLI](http://aws.amazon.com/cli/)
 * [jq](http://stedolan.github.io/jq/)
-* IAM User with **at least** `s3:ListAllMyBuckets`, `s3:GetBucketLocation`, and `s3:GetBucketWebsite` permission.
+* IAM User with **at least** `s3:ListAllMyBuckets`, `s3:GetBucketLocation`, and `s3:GetBucketWebsite` permission on all your buckets.
 Here is an example IAM policy that will apply the minimum required permissions.

 ```json
 {